There are many benefits to be gained from regularly creating content for your photography blog. Do you need to be convinced?

-In this article, I’m sharing why I believe that blogging is 100% worth the effort and why you should make regular blogging a key focus of your future marketing strategy.
+In this article, I’m sharing why I believe blogging is worth the effort (and yes, it can be a LOT of effort), and why it should be a key focus of your marketing activity.

 Why bother with blogging?

 Blogging has been around for years but it is still a great way to promote yourself and your photography products and services.
 Yes, even in the age of video marketing, TikTok, Instagram Stories and instant messaging, I believe blogging should still play a large part in your photography marketing strategy.

 Blogging can increase your chances of getting found online

 Having your blog articles appear in Google will help new audiences to discover you.

 Every single blog you publish on your photography website has the potential to boost your visibility online and chances of appearing in natural search results.

 More articles = more potential for ranking for keywords relevant to your photography business.
 You’ll have more copy for Google to crawl and index.

 Blogging can help you build the know-like-and-trust factor

 In order to convince people to choose you as their photographer, you need to build the know-like-and-trust factor.